 Classes offered that fulfill requirements in each category are listed in these graduation requirements (XLS), updated daily.

-No more than two credits attained prior to matriculation at Davidson (or, for transfer students, as a degree candidate at another college) may be applied to the satisfaction of distribution requirements.
+No more than two credits attained prior to matriculation at Davidson (or, for transfer students, as a degree candidate at another college) may be applied to the satisfaction of Ways of Knowing requirements.
 Students may elect which two to apply and may change that selection as late as January of senior year.
 Selection is made or changed by official notification to the Registrar's Office.
 This includes the use of Advanced Placement test and International Baccalaureate test credit.